yevhenii-khokhlov/Python-Enchantress/homework/flask_login/README.md

   * Add Order model with user_id and time of order
   * Add OrderLine model with products information (product name, and price)
-  * Add additional */orders* endpoint to *login_app/main.py* secured by *login_required* decorator (Yes you should add 2 more models to 'models.py'
+  * Add additional */orders* endpoint to *login_app/main.py* secured by *login_required* decorator.
+This endpoint should return list of orders related to user.
   * Add reate-database flask cli